Make the best senior care decision

 Medicaid: Medicaid-eligible North Dakota residents are served through the North Dakota Medicaid State Plan Personal Care Services (MSP-PC) program.
 Services may be provided in a senior’s home or the home of a loved one.

-Medicaid: Ohio’s Medicaid PASSPORT does pay family caregivers, but in-home caregiving reimbursement must not exceed 60% of the cost of similar services provided in a nursing home or elder care facility.
+Medicaid: Ohio’s Medicaid PASSPORT does pay family caregivers, but in-home caregiving reimbursement must not exceed a specific percentage of the cost of similar services provided in a nursing home or elder care facility.

-Veterans: Ohio offers a Veteran-Directed Care waiver program through major-city VA medical centers.
+Veterans: Ohio offers a Veteran Directed Care program through major-city VA medical centers.

 Non-Medicaid: No in-home care payment programs are available for Oklahoma seniors who don’t qualify for Medicaid.